 The 18th and 19th Centuries witnessed the arrival of Portuguese and Arab explorers followed by the abhorrent slave-trade.

-In 1851, David Livingstone, the celebrated Scottish doctor, explorer and Christian missionary, first arrived in Zambia in search of a route into the interior of Africa.
-A critic of slave trade, Livingstone’s efforts attracted other missionaries, who were later followed by a stream of European prospectors and hunters.
+In 1851 a British missionary by the name of David Livingstone visited what is now called Zambia.
+A critic of slave trade, Livingstone’s efforts attracted other missionaries, who were unfortunately later followed by a stream of European mineral prospectors, merchants and hunters.